Best Oahu Beaches for Beginner Surfers

 Diamond Head is well know for it's dramatic views and good surf. | Photo by Daniel Ramirez

 Diamond Head is the perfect beach for beginners.
 The waves are long and mellow, which will give you a relaxing and stress-free experience as someone who just started surfing.
-The aesthetics aren’t half bad either, as the beach’s natural beauty is one of the most mesmerizing on the island.
+The aesthetics aren’t half bad either!

 Check out some Mickey’s Surf Schools there and get ready to have some fun!